huang5587/comp120-jhuang/immense-woodland-80683/README.md

    <li> Creating and deploying with Heroku </li>
    <li> Using Node.js with Express to create a webapp </li>
   <li> Understanding CORS </li>
-  <li> Creating and using postgresql database </li>
+  <li> Creating and using a postgresql database </li>
   <li> Cementing pre-existing knowledge of HTTP requests </li>

   </ul>

 <h2> Features & Usage </h2>
 The output of the web server depends on the path used and HTTP request.
+I used curl to send HTTP post requests to the web app.

 <h3> /rides path </h3>
 Sending a HTTP post request with the appropriate passenger data will return a list of vehicles in the vehicle database.